shopware/production/README.md

 .
 ├── config
 │   ├── jwt # ro - should be written on first deployment
-│   ├── secrets # rw shared - see, if you want to use it: https://symfony.com/blog/new-in-symfony-4-4-encrypted-secrets-management
+│   ├── secrets # rw shared - For usage refer to: https://symfony.com/blog/new-in-symfony-4-4-encrypted-secrets-management
 ├── public
 │   ├── bundles # rw shared - Written by `assets:install` / `theme:compile`, can also be initiated by the administration
 │   ├── media # rw shared